vmware-archive/hillview/docs/userManual.md

 Any view represents logically a subset of rows from an original table.
 Two different views can be combined by performing a set operation between the rows that they represent.
-This done using the "Combine" menu, which is present in almost all views.
+This is done using the "Combine" menu, which is present in almost all views.

 ![Combining two views](combine-menu.png)